mabrobotics/MD80-x-CANdle-Documentation/MD/config_calibration.md

 ## Config

-MDxx's config allows for configuring the controller for a specific motor and the application it is used in.
+MD's config allows for configuring the controller for a specific motor and the application it is used in.
 This section will cover the parameters that are used in config files.

 ### [motor] section